pulumi/pulumi-hugo/themes/default/content/product/crossguard.md

 aliases:
     - /crossguard

-overview:
-    titleTop: Intelligence
-    titleBottom: for Infrastructure as Code
-    description: |
-        Pulumi Insights is Intelligence for Infrastructure as Code.
-It adds advanced search, analytics, and AI to infrastructure as code.
-With Insights, you can gain unique insights into your company's cloud usage and trends and boost engineering productivity.
-    items:
-        - title: Gain Unique Insights
-          icon: eye
-          icon_color: purple
-          description: |
-            Analyze and dig into your organization’s cloud usage and trends.

-        - title: Increase Productivity
-          icon: nodes
-          icon_color: yellow
-          description: |
-            Reduce lead time from ideation to delivery through Pulumi AI.

 benefits:
     title: Benefits of Policy as Code
     items:
+        - icon: code
+          icon_color: yellow
+          title: Familiar languages
+          description: Take advantage of well-known and well-understood programming languages like TypeScript and Python to author policies and apply them across multiple clouds, SaaS offerings and application platforms.
         - icon: shield
-          icon_color: yellow
+          icon_color: salmon
-          title: Maintain consistent security
-          description: Guard against inconsistencies and misconfigurations that might lead to compromises in your organization’s security posture.
+          title: Ready-made policies
+          description: Pull from a library of ready-made policies that can be customized to your organization’s specific needs and goals.
         - icon: gavel
-          icon_color: salmon
-          title: Ensure compliance standards
-          description: Prevent deployments that don’t meet applicable regulatory and compliance standards.
-        - icon: lock
           icon_color: purple
+          title: Consistent application
+          description: CrossGuard ensures consistent application of your policies and prevents new misconfigurations or inconsistencies from being introduced into your infrastructure.

+screenshot1:
+    items:
-          title: Enforce policies centrally
+        - title: Enforce policies centrally
           description: Set policy packs that enforce requirements across your entire organization.

-screenshot:
+        - title: Maintain consistent security
+          description: Guard against inconsistencies and misconfigurations that might lead to compromises in your organization’s security posture.

+screenshot2:
     items:
+        - title: Ensure compliance standards
+          description: Prevent deployments that don’t meet applicable regulatory and compliance standards.
+        - title: Automate the decision-making process
+          description: Systematize the guidelines for infrastructure resources and eliminate the need for manual reviews.

+screenshot3:
+    items:
         - title: Remediate policy violations
           description: Transform non-compliant resources to meet policy requirements before deployment.
-        - title: Version control your policies
+        - title: Gain all the benefits of version control for your policies
           description: Track revisions, collaborate on policy updates, roll back to earlier versions, and have full visibility on all changes.
-        - title: Automate the decision-making process
-          description: Systematize the guidelines for infrastructure resources and eliminate the need for manual reviews.
----

 key_features_above:
     items: